How do I know if I am considered a resident or a nonresident?

 If I receive information from the UO Office of Student Financial Aid that indicates that I am a resident, does it mean I have been classified as a resident?

 Not necessarily.
-The Financial Aid Office gets its initial information from your FAFSA form.
-If you report that you are a resident, then the Financial Aid Office will process your form as if you are a resident.
+If you report that you are a resident on your Free Application for Federal Student Aid (FAFSA), the Office of Student Financial Aid and Scholarships will process your FAFSA as if you are a resident.
 But if the Residency Officer determines that you are a nonresident, then you are considered a nonresident and your financial aid offer will be recalculated accordingly.
 If you notice differences between the correspondence you receive from the Office of Admissions and the Office of Student Financial Aid, you should contact the UO Residency Classification Officer for clarification.

 What are the key considerations for determining my residency classification?